SeqWare/seqware/seqware-portal/README.md

 * Setup the postgres database.
 These examples assume the postgres user on your system is named 'postgres'.

-** Create a database user for the LIMS with the command:
+    * Create a database user for the LIMS with the command:
    $ sudo -u postgres psql -c "CREATE USER seqware WITH PASSWORD 'password';" Where seqware is the user and password is the password for this user.

-** Make sure pg_hba.conf has an appropriate authentication line for your LIMS user.
+    * Make sure pg_hba.conf has an appropriate authentication line for your LIMS user.
    If your database is on the same machine as your webserver, you may want:

         #HOST   DATABASE          USER                              AUTH
         local   seqware_meta_db   seqware                            md5

         #Added above the system default of:
         local   all           all                               ident sameuser

-** You should restart the database daemon once you make these changes.
+    * You should restart the database daemon once you make these changes.

         sudo /etc/init.d/postgresql restart

-** Create a database using the command:
+    * Create a database using the command:

         $ sudo -u postgres psql --command "CREATE DATABASE seqware_meta_db WITH OWNER = seqware;"

    Where seqware_meta_db is the name of your new database and seqware is the name of your database user.

-** Populate the database by loading the provided dump:
+    * Populate the database by loading the provided dump:

         $ sudo -u postgres psql < ../seqware-meta-db/seqware_meta_db.sql seqware_meta_db -U seqware

    You will be prompted to enter the password for your database user.

-** Check the PostgreSQL documentation if you have any problems with the above steps.
+    * Check the PostgreSQL documentation if you have any problems with the above steps.

-* Copy dist/SeqWareLIMS.war to the apache-tomcat-6.0.13/webapps directory of your tomcat installation
+    * Copy dist/SeqWareLIMS.war to the apache-tomcat-6.0.13/webapps directory of your tomcatinstallation

 * In tomcat, create the subdirectory apache-tomcat-6.0.13/conf/Catalina/localhost/